Shingles and chickenpox (Varicella-zoster virus)

 It may take several weeks for the drugs to become fully effective.
 They do not work as well in people who have burning pain or allodynia (pain that occurs with normally non-painful stimulus, such as a light touch or wind).

-Unfortunately, tricyclics have side effects that are particularly severe in the elderly, who are also more likely to have PHN.
-Desipramine and nortriptyline have fewer side effects than amitriptyline and are preferred for older patients.
+Unfortunately, tricyclics have side effects that can be severe in the elderly, who are also more likely to have PHN.
+Desipramine and nortriptyline can have fewer side effects than amitriptyline and may be preferred for older people.
 Side effects include:

 - Dry mouth